 Disclaimer: Due to COVID-19 concerns, many events might be canceled.
 Paris attractions and department stores, such as Galeries Lafayette Paris Haussmann, have been closed from October 30 through November 30, 2020.
 Please check with the venues for the latest updates.

 Christmas time is lovely in Paris.
 One of the major attractions of the season is the Christmas lights on Champs-Elysees.
-Other lavishly decorated streets include Avenue Montaigne, Place Vendôme, the Montmartre district, Bercy Village and other places across the city.
-Glowing fir-trees abound, decorations ornate the entire city centre, Christmas carols fill the air, and Christmas markets offer a plenty of cute trinkets.
-The festive season typically starts from early December.
+Other lavishly decorated streets include Avenue Montaigne, Place Vendôme, the Montmartre district, Bercy Village, and other places across the city.
+Glowing fir-trees abound, decorations ornate the entire city center, Christmas carols fill the air, and Christmas markets offer plenty of cute trinkets.
+The festive season typically starts in early December.

-Paris department stores take Christmas decorations to the whole new level.
-Check out Paris Galeries Lafayette on and Au Printemps located on brightly-lit for the holidays Boulevard Haussmann.
+Paris department stores take Christmas decorations to a whole new level.
+Check out Paris Galeries Lafayette and Au Printemps located on brightly-lit for the holidays Boulevard Haussmann.
 BHV on 14 Rue du Temple and Bon Marché on 24 Rue de Sèvres are also famous for their Christmas displays.